Centre for Extended Learning (CEL)

 What is ProctorU?

-ProctorU is a service that monitors you while you’re taking your exams online to ensure academic integrity, and to help you be successful.
-Using this service allows you to take the exam from your home, or other remote location
+ProctorU is a service that monitors you while you’re taking your exams online to ensure academic integrity, help keep an even playing field with all students, and to help you be successful.
+Using this service allows you to take the exam from your home or other remote location.

 How does it work?

 - Using either Chrome or Firefox, you will create an account at ProctorU and download the Chrome extension or the Firefox extension.